 The intercooler cools the air between the turbocharger and the air inlet of the engine.
 This is to increase the density of the air so the engine has more oxygen for combustion.
-It is therefore important that both the air inlet grill on the side of the engine cover and the intercooler radiator behind the engine are kept clear of dust and debris to maximise the airflow from the electric fan.
-The fine mesh grill on the outside of the engine cover can be removed for cleaning by removing two self tapping screws.
+It is therefore important that both the air inlet grill on the side of the engine cover and the intercooler radiator are kept clear of dust and debris to maximise the airflow from the electric fan.
+The fine mesh grill on the outside of cooler assy can be removed for cleaning by removing two self tapping screws.

-The intercooler can be removed for cleaning and to ease access to the engine compartment by slackening the two hose clips at the engine end and then lifting the top intercooler support bar off the locating pegs.
+The intercooler radiator can be removed for cleaning by slackening the 2 hose clips at the engine end and then lifting the top intercooler support bar off the locating pegs.
 The whole assembly can then be lifted clear.
-Take care not to get any dust or dirt into the open ends of the hoses, air intake or turbocharger.
+Take care not to get any dust or dirt into the open ends of the hoses, air intake or turbocharger if it is removed.